e-mny/astro_portfolio_2025/src/content/projects/HDB_Transport_Infrastructure_Review.md

 ## Understanding Transport Disparities in HDB Towns

 I was always passionate about the transport system.
-When I was young, I was so mesmerized by all the
+When I was young, I was so mesmerized by all the sketches of the future transportation system in Singapore - though it didn't occur to me that Singapore might sink if we were to do that.

 One fine day, I was taking the MRT to meet my friends (or something).
 I was curious.